McMahonCosmologyGroup/holog-exp/software/.ipynb_checkpoints/README-checkpoint.md

 ### New Users ###

 Not much to say to new users except welcome!
-It goes without saying that once you have cloned this respository you should make sure you're on the correct branch (usually **master**, unless you're a contributor) and always pull regularly.
+It goes without saying that once you have cloned this respository you should make sure you're on the correct branch (usually **main**, unless you're a contributor) and always pull regularly.
 This, to make sure you have the latest version of casperfpga with the latest features.
 You can move on straight to [Installation](#installation).

 Should you be an existing `corr` user, wondering where some of your functionality has gone when interfacing to your ROACH/2, please [look here](https://casper-toolflow.readthedocs.io/projects/casperfpga/en/latest/migrating_from_corr.html) for a detailed explanation on **how to migrate to `casperfpga`**.